EnKrypt/arvind.io/src/pages/posts/adjusting-guitar-action-and-intonation/index.md

 I personally prefer the neck to be completely flat under playing conditions, but some prefer it with very slight concave bowing.

-To adjust the truss rod, you will need a 5mm allen key, and a screwdriver.
+To adjust the truss rod, you will need a screwdriver, and an allen key.

+##### A 5mm allen key is what I use for all my guitars, but the size really depends on the make of your guitar and what standards are used in your region.
+You may not even need an allen key if the mechanism calls for a female allen wrench, or a Phillips head.

 On most guitars, you can access the adjustment point on the headstock of the guitar.
 You may need to take off the cover with a screwdriver.